Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 * Maintenance: General code clean-up and redundancy removal.

 = 2.5 =
-* Fix: Corrected "Requires PHP" version number in readme.txt.
+* Fix: Corrected “Requires PHP” version number in readme.txt.
-* Fix: Updated "WC tested up to" version number in readme.txt.
+* Fix: Updated “WC tested up to” version number in readme.txt.
-* Fix: Eliminated unused "Docs" folder
+* Fix: Eliminated unused “Docs” folder

 = 2.4 =
 * Feature: Use the WooCommerce currency formatting settings.
-* Fix: Re-ensure documentation is clear that this works on "global" attributes.
+* Fix: Re-ensure documentation is clear that this works on “global” attributes.

 = 2.3 =
 * Feature: Add option to not display markup in the options drop-down box.
 * Fix: Add missing Author: tag.
-* Fix: Ensure documentation is clear that this works on "global" attributes.
+* Fix: Ensure documentation is clear that this works on “global” attributes.
 * Fix: Version 2.3 exposes a problem in an earlier version's database conversion where percentage markups show incorrectly in the options drop-down (For instance, a 10% markup on $40 shows as $10 instead of $4).
 To patch around it, version 2.3 will put the percentage in the drop-down instead of the actual markup.
-These items will need to have their regular prices reset in order to have the actual markup appear.
+These items will need to have their regular prices reset to have the actual markup appear.

 = 2.2 =
 * Fix: Plugin name and Description.